eurecom-s3/symqemu/README.md

 ## How to build

-SymQEMU requires [SymCC](https://github.com/eurecom-s3/symcc), so please build it first.
-For best results, configure it with the QSYM backend as explained in its README.
-For the impatient, here is a quick summary of the required steps that may or may not work on your system:
+SymQEMU requires [SymCC](https://github.com/eurecom-s3/symcc), so please download and build SymCC first.
+For best results, configure it with the QSYM backend as explained in the README.
+For the impatient, here's a quick summary of the required steps that may or may not work on your system:

 ``` shell
 $ git clone https://github.com/eurecom-s3/symcc.git